undergrad-partner-school

 Whether you are interested in pursuing a degree in business, arts, education, or sciences, Rider University provides an ideal environment that fosters intellectual growth, encourages active learning, and supports personal development.
 With its strong academic programs, vibrant campus life, and proximity to major urban centers, Rider University offers a comprehensive educational experience that prepares students for a successful future.

-Rider University is a private university located in Lawrenceville, NJ and set in a suburban environment.
-Its campus spans 280 acres.
+Rider University is a private comprehensive higher education institution located in Lawrenceville, NJ and set in a suburban environment.
 This institution follows a semester-based calendar.
-It has an acceptance rate of 84%.
-The freshman retention rate at Rider University is 76.73% and the six-year graduation rate is 67%.
+It has an acceptance rate of 79%.
+The freshman retention rate at Rider University is 80.49% and the six-year graduation rate is 63%.

-Learn more about what Rider University has to offer based on the most recent data this institution has reported.
+To find out more about what Rider University has to offer to its students, read on for the latest data reported by this school.

 Quick Facts